 It could be that they are too tired or not interested or too afraid to cook.
 The solution could be using some adaptive equipment or some proper medication.
 A conversation with their physician would be warranted.

 Again, an assessment by an Occupational Therapist can help you with this issue.

 But whatever the cause is – if it’s evident that help is needed then a plan needs to be made (hopefully with your parents permission) to provide the type of help that may be needed.

 It could be having meals delivered through a service such as Silver Cuisine (meals geared especially to seniors dietary needs), Blue Apron or Meals on Wheels (also Mom’s Meals delivers pureed food to seniors who have swallowing problems or dysphagia).

 3. Meet With Other Family Members – Make A Plan

-If there are other family members / caregivers involved – it’s important to gather them together (probably a few times) to work WITH your parents (if that’s possible) to come up with a plan on what could be done in case of any functional / cognitive decline.
+If there are other family members / caregivers involved – it’s important to have a family meeting to work WITH your parents (if that’s possible) to come up with a plan on what could be done in case of any functional / cognitive decline.